the-dev-syntax/Ecommerce-Template/README.md

 21. in menu.tsx ==>  {forAdmin ? null : <CartButton />} in the repo but in tut <CartButton /> ? check.

 22. fix the bug in product-card.tsx ==> when clicking on the image it does not redirect to the product page. "from co-pilot"

 --- suggestion: by co-pilot:
 23. in product-card.tsx ==> <ProductPrice price={product.price} listPrice={product.listPrice} />  ==> add isDeal={product.isDeal} to it.
 24. in product-card.tsx ==> <ProductPrice price={product.price} listPrice={product.listPrice} />  ==> add forListing={true} to it.
 25. in product-card.tsx ==> <ProductPrice price={product.price} listPrice={product.listPrice} />  ==> add plain={false} to it.
 26. in product-card.tsx ==> <ProductPrice price={product.price} listPrice={product.listPrice} />  ==> add className='text-orange-700' to it.
 -- end

 27. in order.actions.ts fix getTopSalesProducts { $sort: { _id: 1 } }, to { $sort: { value: -1 } },

 28. fix paypal and stripe env.local keys.

 29. sales-category-pie-chart.tsx ==> fix entry to _entry

+30. there is no standard to verify email written at signUp page and Strong passwaord , and email verification after signUp.